ľֱ

 Escherichia coli was the organism most often associated with UTI, accounting for about half of all infections.
 Ureaplasma urealyticum/parvum was the second most common isolate, accounting for about 15% of UTIs.

-Analysis of potential factors associated with UTI identified sexual activity within the past two weeks and number of sex partners in the past two weeks as the strongest predictors (PP=0.002).
+Analysis of potential factors associated with UTI identified sexual activity within the past two weeks and number of sex partners in the past two weeks as the strongest predictors (P<0.001).
+Vaginal intercourse in the past two weeks also had a significant association with UTI (P=0.002).

 Urination practices (such as direction of wiping) and use of tampons or sanitary pads did not play a significant role in UTI risk.